awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-plugins.md

 **Note**
 The request body assumes exchanges on the server are named beginning with `amq`\.
 Using regular expression `^amq\.` will ensure that federation is enabled for all exchanges whose names begin with "amq\."
 The exchanges on your RabbitMQ server can be named differently\.

-For more information, see [RabbitMQ Federation Plugin](https://www.rabbitmq.com/federation.html) documentation\.
+For more information about configuring the federation plugin, see [RabbitMQ federation plugin](https://www.rabbitmq.com/federation.html)\.